ec-jrc/lisflood-utilities/README.md

   - grids are setup in the configuration folder and are defined by a dem.nc file
   - meteo variables parameters are defined in the same configuration folder

+* __ncextract__ is a tool to extract values from netCDF4 file at specific coordinates.

 The package contains convenient classes for reading/writing:

 * PCRasterMap